seiferco/Block-Puzzle/README.md

 - The function should return the number of distinct ways to fill the grid.

 #### Example:
 For a grid of size n = 4, the number of ways to place the blocks would be 5.

+## How to run
+To run the script, simply execute the following into your terminal: python block_puzzle.py

+## License
+This project is licensed under the MIT License.